 When the tornado sirens sound, things get highly stressful, and your entire family will retreat to your shelter area.
 Whether this is a closet, storm shelter or basement, it’s crucial that you ensure there isn’t excessive clutter along the path there or in the area itself.

-Every second counts in these situations, and now’s a great time to address these issues.
+Every second count in these situations, and now’s a great time to address these issues.
 Not only can this reduce your chances of encountering problems getting to your shelter, but it can also prevent unnecessary dangerous debris in the event your home is struck.

 - Create Preparation Station on the Way to Storm Shelter